3 payment notification emails you should be sending

 How to set up payment notifications

-Engage offers an even easier option to achieve this without worrying about the tiny details or technical resources.
-If you use Stripe for payments, you can connect your Stripe account to Engage for customer data enrichment, segmentation, and automated billing notifications and reminders.
+Engage offers an even easier option to achieve this without having to worry about the tiny details or technical resources.
+If you use Stripe for payments, you can connect your Stripe account to Engage for customer data enrichment, segmentation and automated billing notification and reminders.
 Learn more.